Practical Aeronautics

 • Design Team Competition

-Both new and experienced engineers working in the aircraft and/or engine technology area will benefit from this course.
-Attendees will return to their work with an improved understanding of aircraft gas turbine engine cycle analysis as well as the entire engine enterprise.
+Both new and experienced folks working in the gas turbine engine technology area or aircraft, maritime, or ground vehicle systems that use gas turbine propulsion will benefit from this course.
+Attendees will return to their work with an improved understanding of gas turbine engine performance and analysis as well as its influence on the system application.

 Course attendees receive a copy of the popular AIAA Education Series textbook “Elements of Propulsion, Second Edition,” written by Jack Mattingly and Keith Boyer, published in 2016, and winner of the 2019 AIAA Summerfield Book Award.
 They also receive the latest version of Dr. Mattingly’s cycle analysis software, AEDsys, as well as course notes.
 3.6 Continuing Education Units (CEUs) are awarded.

-Fundamentals of Aircraft Engine Controls, Accessories, and Health Management (4.5 days)
+Fundamentals of Aircraft Engine Controls, Accessories and Health Management

-This four and a half day short course is for engineers who desire a foundational understanding of aircraft engine control and accessory systems for both turbofan and turboshaft engines.
+This 36 hr short course is for those with a technical background who desire a foundational understanding of aircraft engine control and accessory systems for both turbofan and turboshaft engines.
 Course material focuses on five key topics: 1) overview of engine controls systems; 2) modeling and simulation; 3) system integration; 4) advanced control concepts; and 5) engine health management.
 Emphasis is on hands-on learning as numerous computer laboratories are interwoven with the lesson material.
 Theory and practice come together with practical applications.

-“I have taken Controls in the past, it is difficult and confusing, the three of you were able to make it understandable and “simple”’ –Oklahoma City, Oklahoma
+“I have taken Controls in the past, it is difficult and confusing, the three of you were able to make it understandable and “simple”

 Course highlights include: